What Is Lender's Mortgage Insurance?

 It can be a tough decision whether to buy now with a deposit under 20% and pay LMI, or wait and save for a larger deposit and avoid LMI.
 However, we know that the housing market can be unpredictable, and if house prices rise, you could end up paying a lot more than the LMI cost.

 Remember, everyone’s individual situation is different and determining whether you will be better off buying now or renting will depend on a variety of factors.
-Check out Genworth’s Buy vs Rent calculator or talk to your broker or one of the team at Gateway.
+Check out Helia’s Deposit Options Estimator or talk to your broker or one of the team at Gateway.

 How much does it cost?

-Unlike most traditional insurance products, LMI has a one-off premium payable, instead of an annual or recurring pro-rata rate on your loan.
+Unlike most traditional insurance products, LMI is usually a one-off premium payable, instead of an annual or recurring pro-rata rate on your loan.
+Gateway also has a monthly LMI option available for home buyers.

 This premium is charged by the LMI provider to the lender, who will pass this cost on to you.
-Lenders will often allow you to add the cost to your loan, so good news is you won’t need to have the funds available upfront.
+Lenders will often allow you to add the cost to your loan (known as capitalising your LMI into the loan), so good news is you won’t need to have the funds available upfront.
+With Gateway's flexible monthly LMI option, LMI is paid as a monthly premium instead of being capitalised into your loan, which comes with it's own pros and cons.

 The total cost will vary depending on several factors, such as: